quru/qis/doc/install.md

 * Click _Sign in_
 * Once logged in, hover over the _Administrator_ name in the top right corner, and choose _Edit account_
 * In the _Password_ field, enter a new password
+* Repeat the new password in the _Password confirmation_ field
 * Click _Apply_

-By default, both public and logged in users have permission to view all images, but not to upload or change them.
+By default, both public and logged-in users have permission to view all images, but not to upload or change them.
 If you want to review or change this:

 * Sign in as above